Gaten Matarazzo: Television

+Film

+In June 2025, Matarazzo joined the cast of BriTANIcK’s stoner-comedy Pizza Movie that premiered on Hulu on April 3, 2026.
+He was also credited as the executive producer on the film.

+Others

-He began hosting the Netflix hidden camera series Prank Encounters in 2019; he also served as an executive producer.
+Matarazzo began hosting the Netflix hidden camera series Prank Encounters in 2019; he also served as an executive producer.
 That year, he also appeared in the Hollywood Bowl production of Into the Woods.
 He provided the voice of Bubba in The Angry Birds Movie 2.